Munich-Quantum-Software-Stack/MQSS-Passes-Suite/README.md

 # Quantum Resource Manager (QRM)

 The entry point of the Quantum Resource Manager for selecting and applying LLVM passes to a Quantum Circuit described on a Quantum Intermediate Representation ([QIR](https://www.qir-alliance.org/projects/)) is `daemon_d`.
-This README provides instructions for installing and uninstalling `daemon_d`.
+This README provides instructions for installing and uninstalling `daemon_d`, as well as for running an example submitting a quantum task<!--Not to be confused with a qcommon QuantumTask-->.

 ## Compilation and Installation